What Is Making Tax Digital?

 There’s also a separate regime for late payment of tax owed.
 Interest accrues from the due date, and penalties kick in after 15 days (2% of tax owed), 30 days (another 2%), and ongoing (4% per annum).

-The first MTD for ITSA quarterly update is due by 7 August 2026 for anyone starting in April 2026.
+The first ITSA quarterly update is due by 7 August 2026 for anyone starting in April 2026.
 Miss it and you start accumulating penalty points.

-Not everyone needs to use Making Tax Digital.
-HMRC grants exemptions for people who are digitally excluded, have religious objections to using computers, or live in areas with no internet access.
-If you qualify for an exemption, you can continue using the existing Self Assessment process.
+Not everyone will need to sign up for Making Tax Digital.
+There are exemptions for people who are digitally excluded, have religious objections to using computers, or live in areas with no internet access.
+If you qualify for an exemption, you can continue using the existing process.

-As Xero Gold Partners, we help UK businesses with every aspect of MTD compliance:
+As Xero Gold Partners, we help UK businesses get up to speed with using Making Tax Digital end to end:

-• Setup – we connect your Xero account to HMRC, configure your VAT scheme, and make sure your digital records meet HMRC requirements
+• Setup – we link your Xero account to HMRC, configure your VAT scheme, and make sure your records meet the requirements

-• Quarterly submissions – we can prepare and submit your quarterly updates on your behalf, so you don’t have to think about deadlines
+• Quarterly submissions – we can prepare and submit your quarterly returns on your behalf, so you don’t have to think about deadlines

-• Migration from spreadsheets – if you’re still using Excel, we handle the move from spreadsheets to Xero so you’re MTD-ready
+• Migration from spreadsheets – if you’re still using Excel, we handle the move from spreadsheets to Xero so you’re ready

-• Ongoing support – MTD rules change regularly.
+• Ongoing support – The rules change regularly.
 We keep you informed and make sure your software stays compliant

-Not sure if MTD applies to you?
+Not sure if Making Tax Digital applies to you?
 Get in touch and we’ll check your situation.
 There’s no charge for an initial conversation.

 Looking for help?
-Our MTD-ready Xero accountants work with businesses like yours every day.
+Our Xero accountants work with businesses like yours every day.